Sago Mine disaster: Lightning strike and seismic activity

-Weatherbug, a Germantown, Maryland-headquartered weather tracking system reported on January 6, 2006, that, “the evidence suggests that the lightning strike could have caused the explosion due to the correlation between the timing and location of the lightning strike and seismic activity.”
+Weatherbug, a Germantown, Maryland-headquartered weather tracking system reported on January 6, 2006, that, "the evidence suggests that the lightning strike could have caused the explosion due to the correlation between the timing and location of the lightning strike and seismic activity."
 The company's equipment detected 100 lightning strikes in the region within 40 minutes of the explosion.
 A single, powerful lightning strike registered at or near the mouth of the Sago mine at 6:26:36 a.m.
 This strike carried a particularly high positive current of 35 kA.
 (A typical strike is 22 to 25 kA and relatively rare positive strikes tend to be especially destructive.)
 Dr. Martin Chapman, PhD, a Virginia Tech research assistant professor, found that two independent sensors recorded a minor seismic event, possibly from the explosion, 2 seconds later at 6:26:38 a.m.

 Use of foam rather than concrete seals

-In his January 13, 2006, story in the Charleston Gazette, "Sago blast area was recently sealed" Ken Ward Jr., reported that state officials approved the use of “Omega blocks,” a dense foam product, to seal the mine, rather than the required concrete blocks.
-Deputy director of the West Virginia Office of Miners’ Health, Safety and Training told the state board of that group that, "the seals, made with foam, could withhold pressures of five pounds per square inch."
+In his January 13, 2006, story in the Charleston Gazette, "Sago blast area was recently sealed", Ken Ward Jr. reported that state officials approved the use of "Omega blocks", a dense foam product, to seal the mine, rather than the required concrete blocks.
+Deputy director of the West Virginia Office of Miners' Health, Safety and Training told the state board of that group that, "the seals, made with foam, could withhold pressures of five pounds per square inch."

 U.S. Mine Safety and Health Administration rules seals to be built using "solid concrete blocks" or alternate materials that will withstand 20 pounds per square inch of pressure.

-The National Institute for Occupational Safety and Health in its report, "Protecting Coal Miners from Gob Explosions through Explosion-Resistant Mine Ventilation Seals (1993–2005)" reported that "without reliable seal designs, miners' lives could be in jeopardy from the consequences of an underground explosion."
+The National Institute for Occupational Safety and Health (NIOSH) in its report, "Protecting Coal Miners from Gob Explosions through Explosion-Resistant Mine Ventilation Seals (1993–2005)" reported that "without reliable seal designs, miners' lives could be in jeopardy from the consequences of an underground explosion."
 NIOSH also noted that in an explosion caused by lightning in a sealed area of the Gary 50 Mine, 4 ft thick pumped cement seals tested by NIOSH and approved by MSHA, "effectively contained the explosion, thereby sparing the miners working nearby."